4 Ink Blending Techniques for Card Making and Paper Crafts: Tutorials Plus Project Ideas

 Daubers, sponge brushes and ink blending tools are all recommended supplies for ink blending.
 You might also want to try ink blending using squirt bottles / misters (an ideal mister is pictured, above left) or empty brush pens.

 You’ll also need some plain white paper.
-Strathmore Bristol board is the ideal paper for these techniques, because it withstands a lot of moisture without buckling or warping.
+Neenah’s Solar White heavyweight cardstock is the ideal paper for these techniques, because it withstands moisture and is less prone to buckling or warping than lighter weight cardstock.

 • Use an ink pad to apply your first ink color to a dauber, ink blending tool, sponge brush or stipple brush.